tianocore-docs/edk2-DscSpecification/2_dsc_overview/23_[defines]_section_processing.md

 If the `PREBUILD` and/or `POSTBUILD` entries are specified, value must be a tool that can be executed.
 If the value contains space characters, then the value must be a quoted string.
-The `PREBUILD` and `POSTBUILD` enty support multiple arguments, and tool will convert the arguments that are WORKSPACE or PACKAGES_PATH relative paths to absolute paths.
+The `PREBUILD` and `POSTBUILD` entry support multiple arguments, and tool will convert the arguments that are WORKSPACE or PACKAGES_PATH relative paths to absolute paths.
 Quotes may be used for arguments that have spaces or special characters.
 The `build` tool suspends processing of